Multiple Time Series Forecasting With LightGBM In Python

 Multiple Time Series Forecasting With XGBoost In Python

 Forecasting multiple time series can be a daunting task, especially when dealing with large amounts of data.
-However, XGBoost is a powerful algorithm that has been shown to perform exceptionally well in time series forecasting tasks.
+However, XGBoost is a powerful gradient boosting algorithm that has been shown to perform exceptionally well in time series forecasting tasks.
 In combination with MLForecast, which is a scalable and easy-to-use time series forecasting library, we can make the process of training an XGBoost model for multiple time series forecasting a breeze.
 Let’s dive into the step-by-step process of preparing our data, defining our XGBoost model, and training it using MLForecast in Python....

 Multivariate Time Series Forecasting in Python